snoyberg/posa-chapter/warp.md

 parse out the request line and individual headers, and leave the request body to be processed by the application.
-It must take this information and produce a data structure which the application (whether a Yesod application, Mighttpd, or something else) will use to form its response.
+It must take this information and produce a data structure which the application (whether a Yesod application, mighty, or something else) will use to form its response.

 The request body itself presents some interesting challenges.